crossbario/autobahn-python/examples/twisted/wamp/basic/README.md

-# WAMP v2 Demos
+# WAMP Demos

-The examples in this folder serve to illustrate
+The examples in this folder serve to illustrate **WAMP version 2**:

-* basic WAMP features applications can use
+* RPC and PubSub features for application use
-* deployment flexibility provided by Autobahn
+* example application components and containers

+# WAMP v2 Deployment Configurations

 WAMP on Autobahn allows to run application components in different deployment configurations: